TankerHQ/spec/protocol.md

 The *user* provides a passphrase when registering a new [Verification Method].
 The passphrase will be hashed by *Tanker Core* before sending it to the *Tanker server*.
 The *Tanker server* will rehash with a salt the received hashed passphrase before storing it alongside the user's encrypted [Verification Key].

 When the *user* needs to [register a new device](#device-registration), they will provide their passphrase. *Tanker Core* will hash the passphrase before sending it to the *Tanker server*.
 Then, the *Tanker server* will rehash with the seed the received hashed passphrase and match this result with the stored passphrase.
 If they match, the *Tanker server* will return the encrypted [Verification Key].

+### E2E Passphrase

+This method is an end-to-end (E2E) verification method.

+The *user* provides a passphrase when registering a new [Verification Method].
+The passphrase will be hashed by *Tanker Core*, with a unique constant value appended, before sending it to the *Tanker server*.
+The passphrase will be hashed a second time by *Tanker Core*, with a different unique constant, and the resulting hash will be used to encrypt the [Verification Key].
+The [verification Key] will also be encrypted with the [User Encryption Key Pair].
+Then both ciphertexts are sent to the *Tanker server*.
+The *Tanker server* will store the hashed passphrase alongside the user's encrypted [Verification Key].

+When the *user* needs to [register a new device](#device-registration), they will provide their passphrase. *Tanker Core* will hash the passphrase, again with the first unique constant value appended, before sending it to the *Tanker server*.
+Then, the *Tanker server* will match this result with the stored passphrase.
+If they match, the *Tanker server* will return the encrypted [Verification Key].

 ### Email